graphstream/gs-netstream/README.rst

 - a python sender
 - a C++ sender
+- a Java sender with no dependency to gs-core (useful for java projects that don't want any dependency to the GS binaries)

 If you need to implement a sender or a receiver in another language,